 Moving to Lubbock, Texas, we quickly learned the foundation of the southern comfort food.
 We bought a grill, experimented with local ingredients, and then started to invite people over to BBQs.
 We would have grilled eggplant with tahini and pita with hummus as appetizers, local (literally) beef steaks, middle eastern spiced chicken thigh skewers, and tahini cookies or halvah ice cream for dessert.
 This was our way to share our culture and flavors, to tell our story, and eventually make new friends.

 Five years later, we moved to Massachusetts.
 Tahini was more familiar in the East Coast than it was in Texas, but it was mainly associated with hummus, and lacked the attention it deserves for its highly exceptional nutritious values and versatility.
 There was a growing interest in healthy food, and many people adopted popular diets.
 The Mediterranean diet, however, which is known as a healthy eating plan, remained out of the conversation.

-With a desire to share tahini- a nutty-flavored nutritious paste, a star in the Middle Eastern cuisine with lots of potential beyond just hummus- a company was born.
+With a desire to share tahini- a nutty-flavored nutritious paste, a star in the Middle Eastern cuisine with lots of potential beyond just hummus- Sweet Tahini was born.